tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ----

-> I am a research with a PhD on technopolitics and environmental crisis from the Coventry Unversity's [Centre for Postdigital Cultures](http://www.coventry.ac.uk/research/areas-of-research/postdigital-cultures/).
+> I am a research with a PhD on technopolitics and environmental crisis from Coventry Unversity's [Centre for Postdigital Cultures](http://www.coventry.ac.uk/research/areas-of-research/postdigital-cultures/).
 I work as a co-ordinator in the theory and publishing team of [Multimedia Institute/MAMA](http://www.mi2.hr/en/) and a co-initiator of the [Pirate Care](https://pirate.care) project.
 For twenty years I was member of the recently disbanded performing arts collective [BADco](http://badco.hr/).
 What I did and do is mostly defined by these collective endeavors.

 > My research interests are in technology, capitalist development and post-capitalist transition, with a particular focus on planetary ecological crisis, techno-science and intellectual property.
 I approach these from a Marxian and Degrowth perspective.
 Sometimes I also present and write on theatre, dance, disability and politics.